xCDAT/xcdat-validation/devel_test/README.md

-This directory is for testings during the development process.
+This directory is for interim tests during the development process.